Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 And it certainly is a tool.

-Right now, we're already seeing declining reading skills in schools.
+But right now, we're already seeing declining reading skills in schools.

 People are more isolated than ever.

-I think it's going to make things much worse, much more fractured, and it's going to become this inevitable lobotomy of humanity.
+And it's going to become this inevitable lobotomy of humanity.

-Whereas previous advancements in technology, there was some sort of, we could work together despite some, you know, the consequences of something like Taylorism and the scientific management where you did become a cog in the factory.
+Whereas previous advancements in technology, there was some sort of we could work together despite some, you know, the consequences of something like Taylorism and the scientific management, where you did become a cog in the factory.

 There's no containing it now, no matter what you do, because it's going to find its way into every household, no matter what.